Rajbari District: History

-There are also so many Institute which are popularly known by the People.

 Geography and climate

+The district is bounded by Pabna District on the north, Faridpur and Magura districts on the south, Manikganj District on the east, Kushtia and Jhenaidah districts on the west.
+The land of the district is mainly alluvial raised from the Padma.

 Annual average temperature of this district is maximum 35.8 °C and minimum 12.6 °C. Annual rainfall is 2105 mm.